 - She must have had a child within the last seven years

 - No significant complications during pregnancy.

 The easiest way to see if you qualify is to complete an application.
 An application is not a commitment.
-It is merely allowing your qualification to be reviewed and letting you know if you are eligible to be a Surrogate with our program.
+It is merely allowing your qualification to be reviewed and let you know if you are eligible to be a Surrogate with our program.

 What is the Process of Becoming a Surrogate?

-The following is a step-by-step overview of the entire surrogacy process and above is a brief presentation by our President and Chief Medical Officer, Dr. David Harari, who has practiced as an OB/GYN for over 30 years.
+The following is a step-by-step overview of the entire surrogacy process and above is a brief presentation by our President and Chief Medical Officer, Dr. David Harari, who has practised as an OB/GYN for over 30 years.